Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('manage', 'download', 'upload', 'list-remote', 'compare') and resources ('individual elements', 'local portfolio', 'GitHub repository').
-It explicitly distinguishes this tool from siblings by specifying it's for individual element operations rather than bulk operations, and provides concrete examples of when to use it.
+The description clearly states the tool's purpose with specific verbs ('manage individual elements', 'download', 'upload', 'list-remote', 'compare') and resources ('local portfolio', 'GitHub repository').
+It explicitly distinguishes this tool from siblings by specifying it's for individual elements (not bulk operations) and provides concrete examples of when to use it versus other tools like 'reload_elements' and 'activate_element'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.